 USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 USDA loans require no down payment and offer unique means for covering your closing costs.
 Read our guide to USDA closing costs and how you can afford them.

 Utility Easements, Explained

-Utility easements are what allow public utilities like sewage, electricity, water, and more to exist.
-But what does it mean for homeowners?
+A utility easement is what allows public utilities like sewage, electricity, water and more to exist.
+Read our article to learn what that means for homeowners.